-- a) resist the total or substantial demolition of a listed building; - b) resist proposals for a change of use or alterations and extensions to a listed building where this would cause harm to the special architectural and historic interest of the building; and - c) resist development that would cause harm to the significance of a listed building through the introduction of inappropriate development that would impact on the buildings setting.
+- a) resist the total or substantial demolition of a listed building; - b) resist proposals for a change of use or alterations and extensions to - a listed building where this would cause harm to the special - d)b) architectural and historic interest of the building; and - e) resist development that would cause harm to the significance of a listed building f)through the introduction of inappropriate development that would impact on the buildings setting. - c) In considering proposals for external or internal alterations and extensions to a listed building, the Council will seek to ensure that this would enhance the character, features and setting of the building and resist development that would adversely affect its significance.